pujithamedasani/SQL-Developer-Intership-Task1-/README.md

 6.ER Diagram Generation:
 Created an Entity-Relationship diagram to visually represent how entities interact showing Operational workflows

+What is understood from this task:
+Database Modeling Skills: How a real-world system (library) is converted into a normalized database design.
+Relational Concepts: The importance of primary keys, foreign keys, and data integrity.
+Entity-Relationship: How to break down entities and define meaningful relationships.
+SQL: Writing SQL to create tables, constraints, and insert data.
+Logical Thinking: Planning data flow and understanding how systems like reservations and fines are interlinked.

 License:
 This project is an open-source.
 No license specified.